x64x2/mumu/README.md

 # pwdgen

-a gui password generator on web
+a barebones password generator

+- you must have an assembler installed on your machine before you try this

-> Deploy to web host or local and run
+> assemble then run